Safety First Prevents Workers from Being Injured in Trenches & Excavations

 The Center for Construction Research and Training commissioned a study in 2017 to look into the causes of these mishaps.
 It came to the following conclusions:

-Lack of training, the production schedule, and an “It won’t happen on my watch” attitude were overwhelmingly cited as the greatest dangers for trench incidents.
+- Lack of training, the production schedule, and an “It won’t happen on my watch” attitude was overwhelmingly cited as the greatest dangers for trench incidents.

 There are several different types of protective systems:

-OSHA has published safety standards to ensure elimination of excavation hazards: they include:
+OSHA has published safety standards to ensure the elimination of excavation hazards: they include:

 The attorneys at Kalra Law Firm are dedicated to getting construction accident victims the compensation they deserve.
 Call our office now to speak with one of our experienced construction accident lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 If you have any questions about your construction accident, call our New York City and Queens Construction accident lawyers today at (718) 897-2211. www.unionlawyer.com

 About Kalra Law Firm

 NYC Construction Injury Lawyers from Kalra Law Firm have recuperated millions of dollars for our clients.
 The toll of serious injury can be tremendous on you and your loved ones.
 We have devoted ourselves to fighting for justice and to make sure you receive the compensation you deserve.
 With Law Offices in Queens, Long Island, Corona, and The Bronx We are ready to serve you today.